Oakland Organizer 2022

 - California driver’s license, insurance, and regular access to a 4‐5 seat passenger car.

-- Experience with one or more of the following areas: action research, campaign strategy, curriculum development, alliance building, media outreach, grassroots fundraising, and
+- Experience with one or more of the following areas: action research, campaign strategy, curriculum development, alliance building, media outreach, grassroots fundraising, and educational policy.

 - Has experience in and/or knowledge of the culture and history of youth organizing and education advocacy in Oakland.